stuslicer/pfp-sudoku/README.md

 The first article, which describes what it's all about can be found [here.](https://medium.com/@stu_slicer/programming-for-pleasure-sudoku-2e70ae92e08a)

+## Todo
++ add checks to ensure cell values are between 0 and 9 - 0 represents space

 ## Article 1

 + Start of project